AriFordsham/GHCWiki/trac-tickets.md

 The Trac ticket database provides simple but effective tracking of issues and bugs within a project.

-As the central project management element of Trac, tickets are used for **project tasks**, **feature requests**, **bug reports** and **software support issues**.
+As the central project management element of Trac, tickets can be used for **project tasks**, **feature requests**, **bug reports**, **software support issues** among others.

 As with the [TracWiki](trac-wiki), this subsystem has been designed with the goal of making user contribution and participation as simple as possible.
-It should be as easy as possible to report bugs, ask questions and suggest improvements.
+It should be as easy as possible to report bugs, ask questions, suggest improvements and discuss resolutions.

 An issue is assigned to a person who must resolve it or reassign the ticket to someone else.
 All tickets can be edited, annotated, assigned, prioritized and discussed at any time.

+However, some Trac installations may put restrictions in place about who can change what.
+For example, the default installation doesn't permit to non-authenticated users ("anonymous" users) to change anything, even to comment on an issue, for obvious spam prevention reasons.
+Check the local contributing policy, which you can usually find on the front page [WikiStart](wiki-start), or contact your local Trac administrator.

 ## Ticket Fields